 AGGRESSIVE, HYPERACTIVE OR OBSESSIVE BEHAVIOR

 Dog trainers, therapists and behaviorists are multiplying almost as fast as canine behavioral problems.
-Even carefully bred, perfectly raised puppies can turn into uncontrollable, destructive pets that often wind up at the local shelter.
-Loving house cats may suddenly exhibit the same behavior.
-Some veterinarians, at a loss for explanation, blame it on the old standby; genetics.
+Even carefully bred, perfectly raised puppies or kittens can turn into uncontrollable, destructive pets that often wind up at the local shelter.
+Some veterinarians blame it on genetics.
 Obviously that does not explain the crossbreds and mutts that are affected.

 Excitotoxins: Sounds like a mad scientist made up that name but ii Excitotoxicity isn’t new.

 MSG – monosodium glutamate: Most people now recognize the risk of MSG in human foods, particularly in “prepared” foods.
-Many products proudly proclaim “no MSG” on the packaging but in many cases there is hidden MSG in what the label refers to as "natural flavor".
-What you maynot realize is that monosodium glutamate (MSG) has become common in pet foods and is believed to be mildly addictive to more than the taste buds.
+Many products proudly proclaim “no MSG” on the packaging but in many cases MSG is hidden in what the label refers to as "natural flavor".
+What you may not realize is that monosodium glutamate (MSG) is believed to be mildly addictive to more than the taste buds.
 Dogs and cats “taste” food through their olfactory senses but they ingest MSG just as we do and can therefore be equally affected.

 MSG causes hyperactivity and behavioral aberrations in the human population and while studies have yet to be done, we can extrapolate those problems to our formerly mild mannered pets.

-Once referred to as “hidden MSG” (due to that additive’s pseudonyms) the following ingredients were identified by a leading research group as being excitotoxins: gelatin, calcium caseinate, textured protein, sodium caseinate, yeast nutrient, autolyzed yeast, hydrolyzed protein, carrageenan, maltodextrin, malt extract, natural food flavoring, broth, ultra-pasteurized (when containing additives), soy sauce extract, whey protein concentrate, pectin, and anything protein fortified, enzyme modified, or seasoned.
+Once referred to as “hidden MSG” (due to that additive’s pseudonyms) the following ingredients were identified as being excitotoxins: gelatin, calcium caseinate, textured protein, sodium caseinate, yeast nutrient, autolyzed yeast, hydrolyzed protein, carrageenan, maltodextrin, malt extract, natural food flavoring, broth, soy sauce extract, whey protein concentrate, pectin, and anything protein fortified, enzyme modified, or seasoned.

 These additives are in everything from soup to ice cream, and increasingly found in dog and cat foods.
 Since the industry keeps coming up with new names, our best advice is: if you don’t know what an ingredient is, research to make sure that it is not hidden MSG.

 You may not reduce the risk of cat or dog food additives by using human foods.
 For example, feeding your pet raw or cooked chicken you buy for your family may not be a good idea.
 Check the wrapper again.
 If the chicken contains “broth” it probably contains excitotoxins.
-Associated Press reports that 30% of U.S. chickens are injected with additives that represent up to 15% of the meat’s weight.
-This process is called “plumping” and it is used to make former “factory farm” laying hens” more marketable.
-It may also be used simply to tip the scales a bit!
+The

-One particular brand, Perdue, uses broth containing “2% or less sea salt, carrageenan, xantham gum, vinegar, and natural flavor.”
-Carrageenan and the natural flavor are the culprits.
+One particular brand uses broth containing “2% or less sea salt, carrageenan, xantham gum, vinegar, and natural flavor.”
+Carrageenan and natural flavor are the culprits.
 Natural flavor can be anything from MSG to rosemary (a neurotoxin) to soy (affects estrogen production).
-In addition, this broth doubles or triples the sodium content.
 These additives, like many others contained in pet and human food are hidden MSG, now known as excitotoxins.